 Regional Externship Program

 The School of Law offers full-time externship opportunities in several major Texas cities.
-The Regional Externship Program allows select third-year students to live in Dallas/Fort Worth, Austin, San Antonio, or Houston for a full semester, taking classes and externing with practicing attorneys or judges.
+The Regional Externship Program allows select third-year students to live in Dallas/Fort Worth, Austin, or San Antonio for a full semester, taking classes and externing with practicing attorneys or judges.
 Living and learning about law practice in one of the largest legal markets in the country gives students exposure to sophisticated legal work, creating an unparalleled educational experience.
-Placements include the United States Court of Appeals for the Fifth Circuit, the Supreme Court of Texas, 7-Eleven Corporation, and the San Antonio Spurs.
+Placements include the Texas Railroad Commission, Legal Aid of Northwest Texas, and 7-Eleven Corporation.

 Class topics include professional responsibility, successful relationships with supervising attorneys, legal research and writing, civility, professionalism, and many others.
 Additionally, students have substantial structured opportunities for professional development and networking during the externship semester.

-Participating students may extern in either the fall semester or the spring semester.
-Under the current academic calendar, the fall semester begins around the last week of August and ends in early December.
+Participating students may extern in the spring semester.
 The spring semester begins in mid to late January and ends around the beginning of May.

 The Regional Externship Program is compatible with student activities traditionally based in Lubbock.
 All Texas Tech law journals, the Board of Barristers, and most student organizations currently allow their members to participate in the Regional Externship Program.